Leading with Corporate Social Responsibility

 Fortinet Women’s Network

-The Fortinet Women’s Network is designed to empower women in cybersecurity with networking opportunities and monthly meetings.
+The Fortinet Women’s Network is a regional program designed to empower women in cybersecurity with networking opportunities.

 Fair Pay and Benefits

 Fortinet offers competitive and fair salaries and actively participates in various domestic and international compensation surveys to ensure our pay practices remain attractive and fair to all employees.
 Fortinet health benefits, retirement plans and/or allowances are customized to meet the unique needs of our employees in a variety of countries around the world.